diffbot/docs/docs/kg-search-quickstart.md

 >
 > ![Search Builder - Tags > Label set to Racism](/img/kg/search-visual-tags-label-racism-results.png)

 🤯 **Whoa!
-How does this work?** As Diffbot's global crawlers scrape articles for the Knowledge Graph, we also apply [Natural Language Processing](TBD) to infer and extrapolate important topics from content, even if it is not explicitly tagged with one.
-This data property allows for incredibly precise news aggregation.
+How does this work?** As Diffbot's global crawlers scrape articles for the Knowledge Graph, we also apply [Natural Language Processing]() to infer and extrapolate important topics from content, even if it is not explicitly tagged with any.
+This generated field allows for incredibly precise news aggregation.
+There are generally at least 2 or more tags with each article.

 **I see Russian articles!** Unlike strict text searches that are common with other news databases, tag searches in the Knowledge Graph include both non-English language and other possible references to that same topic.
 For reference, here is [a full list of similar references and language translations for the "racism" tag.](https://app.diffbot.com/entity/E6aNyPmgGPe-ZtprhqAZG1Q)

 **What can I search as a tag?** While tag searches come with convenient features, their nature as normalized fields sometimes overly constricts a search query (especially with ultra-niche topics).
 If a tag search doesn't turn up enough results for your needs, try searching the text of the article instead.

 #### 💥 Try This
 On the top right hand corner of the Search page, just left of the JSON & CSV buttons are options to `View as Card` or `View as Table`.
-Clicking on `View as Table` will transform the default card view into a tabular layout with key data points including a [Natural Language inferred sentiment score](TBD).
+Clicking on `View as Table` will transform the default card view into a tabular layout with key data points including a [Natural Language inferred sentiment score]().

 ![Search Buider - View As Table](/img/kg/search-builder-viewastable.png)

-Later, we'll run a more advanced search to [find only articles with postive sentiment](TBD).
+Later, we'll run a more advanced search to [find only articles with postive sentiment](kg-search-advanced#find-only-positive-or-negative-sentiment-articles).

 As with organizations, feel free to experiment further with your article search.
 When you're ready, Step 4 will show you how to leverage this extrapolated tagging feature to solve news aggregation for commonly mis-matched company names.